How Often Should You Upgrade Your iPhone

 You Don’t Use Advanced Features

-If you mainly use your iPhone for basic tasks like calling, texting, browsing, and social media, newer features like ProMotion displays or lidar scanning probably won’t improve your experience much.
+If you mostly use your iPhone for simple things like calling, texting, browsing, and social media, new features like ProMotion displays or lidar scanning probably won’t make your experience much better.

 You probably don’t need to upgrade if: